Live Activities (and Bad Apple)

 I’m very excited for the project I’ve been working on all year to finally be public.
 LiveView Native is a library that lets you build native apps backed by Phoenix LiveView.
 I’ve been developing the iOS client which is backed by SwiftUI.

-Using LiveView Native lets avoid duplicating business logic on the frontend and save time on implementing dedicated APIs for native apps.
+Using LiveView Native lets you avoid duplicating business logic on the frontend and save time on implementing dedicated APIs for native apps.
 The iOS client can be integrated into any existing app by using a single SwiftUI view, so it’s easy to adopt it for just a single screen at a time.

 You can find the documentation[1] for the Swift package here, including a step-by-step tutorial which walks you through building a complete app with LiveView Native.